German-Cobian/German-Cobian/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on sharpenning my skill in Rails
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to handle complex database requests in Rails APIs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Javascript, React and Ruby on Rails projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: See the links provided at the bottom of this page.
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->